anywhichway/thunderclap/README.md

 # Change Log (reverse chronological order)

+2019-07-03 v0.0.16a Added `changePassword(userName,password,oldPassword)`.

 2019-07-02 v0.0.15a Added `clear(prefix)`, `entries(prefix,options)`, `hasKey(key)`, `values(prefix,options)`.
 All are limited to dbo access.
 Reverted to two level index for now to address performance.
-Limits number of entries per index due to 128MB limit of Workers.
+Limits number of entries per index due to 128MB limit of Cloudflare Workers.

 2019-06-30 v0.0.14a Ehanced triggers and functions to allow browser, service worker, or cloud execution.
 Added `when` capability.
 Service worker support will operate once service workers are generated during the